 The Paxico Town Company was chartered on December 30, 1886, by George F. Anderson (from St. Mary’s, Kansas), C.L.
 Brownell, and Wesley S. Bolton.
 When the railroad was constructed through the valley in March 1887, the old Paxico post office and Copp’s store moved to the new site.
 Within no time, businesses, buildings, and many residents of Newbury and Old Paxico moved to the new site.

 These men were also the proprietors of the new Paxico Hotel that opened a short time later.
-This hotel was originally located in Newbury but after the railroad came through, the building was moved to 201 Newbury in Paxico.
-The building, that once stood where the post office is today, is gone.
+This hotel was originally located in Newbury, but after the railroad came through, the building was moved to 201 Newbury in Paxico.
+The building that once stood where the post office is today is gone.

 The same year, Mr. Winkler and A.R.
-Strowig purchased lots to build a lumber yard and plans were made to move the wagon and blacksmith shop from Old Paxico to the new townsite.
+Strowig purchased lots to build a lumber yard, and plans were made to move the wagon and blacksmith shop from Old Paxico to the new townsite.
 George Banniger had also purchased the Union Hall at Old Paxico and planned to move it to the depot location for his store and post office.

-By 1888, Paxico had a full range of local businesses including a wagon and buggy repair shop, blacksmiths, three general stores, a drug store, a meat market, a boot and shoe repair shop, a barber, two physicians, a grain elevator, and the railroad depot.
+By 1888, Paxico had a full range of local businesses, including a wagon and buggy repair shop, blacksmiths, three general stores, a drug store, a meat market, a boot and shoe repair shop, a barber, two physicians, a grain elevator, and the railroad depot.
 A new wooden school building was also built this year.

 “No town has more glowing prospects for developing.
 We have a beautiful and healthy location, we’re fortunate in richness of territory, and we enjoy a prosperous and energetic class of people.
 Our population is bound to increase with great rapidity.
 No one who locates here can make a mistake in doing so.
-We have a fine general store, a hotel, blacksmith shop, and the depot is nearly completed.
+We have a fine general store, a hotel, a blacksmith shop, and the depot is nearly completed.
 This is the time to make investments and open up businesses.”

 — First issue of the Paxico Courier

 Paxico had two newspapers, but only for brief periods.
-The Courier operated from August 30, 1888 to September 1, 1889, when the newspaper was purchased and moved to Alma by Matt Thomson.
+The Courier operated from August 30, 1888, to September 1, 1889, when the newspaper was purchased and moved to Alma by Matt Thomson.
 Later, the Paxico Picayune was published from November 1904 to February 24, 1905.

 The Grade School was organized in 1888.
 Paxico High School was formed in 1909, and a brick school building was erected in 1922.
 The high school closed in 1974.